w3c/sustainableweb-wsg/README.md

 category[1].techniques[0].title = "Produce a List of Variables To Monitor for Sustainability Impacts"
 ```

-One method of reaching the API could be through utilizing code similar to the below (customize to your requirements):
+One method of reaching the API could be through code similar to the below (customize to your requirements):

 ```
 fetch("https://w3c.github.io/sustainableweb-wsg/guidelines.json")